MuhammadMoustafa/Resume/README.md

 ---

 > ## Summary
-    Master's degree in Neuroscience Modeling with experience in the software industry.
+    Master's in Neuroscience Modeling with experience in the software industry.

 ---